WCSCourses/Helminths_2021/manuals/module_3_WBP2/module_3_WBP2.md

 It might be useful to have a quick, visual way of showing where certain motifs (short, defined DNA sequences) are found in the reference sequence.
 JBrowse offers a quick and flexible way to do this.
 We’ll demonstrate this by generating a track for the TATA box sequence (a sequence found in the promoter region of many eukaryotic genes).
 The consensus TATA sequence is TATA[A/T]A[A/T] (where [A/T] indicates that either A or T could be present at that position).

 * In JBrowse, select “Track” from the main menu bar, followed by “Add sequence search track”.
 * Type the motif that we’re searching for in the dialogue box, in this format: TATA[AT]A[AT], and tick “Treat as regular expression”.
 This means that the [AT] section of the motif will be interpreted as a regular expression (ie, the base in this position can be either A or T).
-We will limit our search to the forward strand, because that’s the strand that our gene of interest is on.
 Click “Search”.

 ![](figures/jbrowse_9.png)